Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

-Besides the mismatch in frequency between climate and mortality data, the DLNM also has other limitations.
-First, the DLNM lacks data pooling across age groups.
-In the current literature, DLNMs are most commonly applied independently to different age groups.
+In addition to providing a solution to the mismatched frequency problem, our proposed approach addresses two other limitations of the DLNM model.
+First, the DLNM generally does not pool data across age groups.
+In the current literature, DLNMs are most commonly applied to the entire age range or different age groups separately.
 While it makes sense to have distinct climate effects for different age groups, the long-term trend in mortality may not be captured accurately due to noise in the data when the sample size is small.
-Second, the DLNM was not designed for forecasting purposes.
-Even when a long-term trend is incorporated into the model, it is typically represented by a spline function, which provides only a deterministic point forecast.
+Second, the classical DLNM may not be ideal for forecasting total mortality.
+Even when a time trend is incorporated into the model, it is typically represented by a natural cubic-spline function, which provides only a deterministic point forecast.
 A stochastic trend, however, allows for the quantification of forecast uncertainty and better reflects the inherent variability in long-term mortality projections.

-To address these limitations, we propose a new modeling framework that integrates DLNM into stochastic mortality models.
+We propose a new modeling framework that integrates DLNM into stochastic mortality models.
 The proposed model has two components, namely a stochastic component and a DLNM component.
-The stochastic component captures the common trend in mortality across age groups, which can be modeled using a time series approach to account for the uncertainty in long-term mortality forecasting.
+The stochastic component captures the common time trend in mortality across age groups, which can be modeled using a time series approach to account for the uncertainty in long-term mortality forecasting.
 The DLNM, as the second component of the model, is applied to capture mortality patterns and risks associated with climate exposure.
-It should be noted that this component is estimated separately for each age group, to reflect age-specific differences in the impact of climate exposure.
+It should be noted that this component is estimated separately for each age group, without accounting for mortality commonality across ages, in order to reflect age-specific differences in the impact of climate exposure.
 In the following subsections, we introduce the proposed integrated framework in both single-population and multi-population settings.